Exserohilum

 • General description:

-• A darkly pigmented (dematiaceous) filamentous fungus that lives in soil and grasses, especially with warm and humid conditions.
+• A darkly pigmented (dematiaceous) filamentous fungus that lives in soil and grasses, especially in warm and humid conditions.

 • E. rostratum is by far the most common infecting species.